nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 This was a project I did whilst working at Smartology.
 The company has its own internal system for managing client campaigns.

-My role was to lead the UX part of the project and I will describe the UX methods the team have used.
+My role was to lead the UX of the project and I will describe the UX methods the team have used.
 The project had strict time constraints, so we did not fully utilise the processes to get the data we require.

 With permission, this project describes the work I did for the company.